Last updated: 23-05-2024. From web page: Council Constitution.

 3. any direction by the Council, a Cabinet Member or Committee having appropriate delegated authority and

-4. Council policies and procedures relating to equality and diversity, safeguarding, Council information and communication technology security, security, data protection and social value.
+4. Council policies and procedures which includes but shall not be limited to equality and diversity, safeguarding, Council information and communication technology security, security, data protection and social value and green city and modern slavery, insofar as they are directly relevant to that contract.

 5. The Rules do not apply to: